mecid/mecid.github.io/_posts/2020-12-02-focus-management-in-swiftui.md

 #### Basics
 Focus indicates the act of selecting an element of a graphical user interface.
 On Apple TV, people use the remote to interact indirectly with onscreen elements.
 This interaction is based on a focus model.
 By pressing buttons and using gestures on the remote, people move the focus from element to element, stop on a specific one, and click to access content or initiate action.

-You can easily make any view focusable by using the focusable modifier.
-Remember that you don't need to use it with already focusable views like List and Buttons.
+You can easily make any view focusable by using the *focusable* modifier.
+Remember that you don't need to use it with already focusable views like *List* and *Button*.
 Let's take a look at how we can use this modifier in code.

 ```swift
 struct Poster: View {